mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 - There's `4/4` probability (or `1`) the user to go from `/b` to `/a`.
 - There's `0` probability for all other cases: `/b` to `/b`, `/b` to `/c`, `/c` to `/a`, `/c` to `/b`, and `/c` to `/c`.

-A matrix like that, which describes a sequence of possible events in which the probability of each event depends only on the state attained in the previous event, we're going to call a **Markov Chain**.
-In fact, this is a machine learning model
+A matrix like this, which describes a sequence of possible events in which the probability of each event depends only on the state attained in the previous event, we're going to call a **Markov Chain**.
+This is the basic machine learning model that we're going to use for page pre-fetching.

 That's it!
 That's all the math we need.